DavidRaese/TextFileAnalyser/README.md

 ## Added Features

 - Drag and drop functionality to detect file paths -> just drop the file in the text field
-- You can chose between diffrent parsing strategies
+- You can choose between different parsing strategies
     - TextAsWordOccurrencesSlow is for testing purposes -> after each processed line the analyzing thread sleeps for 300 ms